PKU-Alignment/omnisafe/docs/source/foundations/lagrange.rst

                 \end{aligned}

             The weak duality is intuitive because it simply takes a small step based on the definition.
-However, it make little sense for us to solve Problem :eq:`preknow-eq-1`, because :math:`f^*\neq g^*`.
+However, it makes little sense for us to solve Problem :eq:`preknow-eq-1`, because :math:`f^*\neq g^*`.
             So we will introduce strong duality and luckily, with that we can obtain :math:`f^*=g^*`.